 Try and reduce stress in your daily life!
-Easier said than done, here are some pointers that can actually help you better manage your stress and improve the score.
+Easier said than done, here are some pointers that can actually help you better manage your stress and improve your score.

 - Intelligent Training.
-Don’t overdo it and push too hard for too many days without giving your body an opportunity to recover.
+Please don’t overdo it and push too hard for too many days without allowing your body to recover.
 Exercise consistently.
-As we pointed out earlier, higher HRV means lower Stress.
-One can get higher HRV using some amount of Sprint training ir interval training.
+As we pointed out earlier, higher HRV means lower stress.
+One can get higher HRV using some amount of Sprint training or interval training.
 Try it out and see how it feels.

 - Steady Healthy Diet.

 - Quality Sleep.
-It’s not just the amount of sleep you get that matters, but also the quality and consistency of your sleep.
+It’s not just the amount of sleep you get that matters, but also your sleep quality and consistency.
 Going to bed and waking up at similar times each day is beneficial.

 - Auto-Regulation.
-In general, trying to get your body on a consistent schedule (in particular with sleep and eating) is helpful.
+In general, trying to get your body on a consistent schedule (particularly with sleep and eating) is helpful.
 Your body does things more efficiently when it knows what’s coming.